shubhangisingh/test-task/README.md

 * Generate devise views via rake command -- done

-* On the register new user view add a new text field called Secret Code.
+* On the register new user view add a new text field called Secret Code. -- done

-* Restrict user registration so a hard coded secret code must be entered, eg. 'foobar'.
+* Restrict user registration so a hard coded secret code must be entered, eg. 'foobar'. --done

 * Create a new user with seeds called 'admin'